Drain Field Maintenance

 What is drain field maintenance?

-Drain field maintenance is the scheduled inspection, cleaning, and servicing of your septic system’s absorption field.
+Drain field maintenance is the scheduled inspection, cleaning, and servicing of your septic system absorption field.
 It covers the distribution box, lateral lines, perforated pipes, gravel bed, effluent filter, and surrounding soil.
 The goal is to keep effluent percolating properly and prevent system failure.
+Your treatment system must treat waste effectively, and regular clean out of filters and pipes keeps everything working.

 When should I schedule drain field maintenance?

-You should schedule professional drain field maintenance every one to three years, depending on your system’s age, size, and usage.
+You should schedule professional drain field maintenance every one to three years, depending on your system age, size, and usage.
 If you notice soggy ground, slow drains, or foul odors near your leach field, schedule a service visit right away.
+Remember that different times of year may affect drainage.
+Touch base with our team if anything seems off.

 Why does my drain field clog?

-Drain fields clog when the biomat layer — a bacterial film that forms along trench walls — thickens beyond the soil’s absorptive capacity.
+Drain fields clog when the biomat layer – a bacterial film that forms along trench walls – thickens beyond the soil absorptive capacity.
 Solids escaping a neglected effluent filter, root intrusion into perforated pipes, and soil compaction from vehicles or heavy equipment also cause clogging.
-Regular maintenance prevents all three.
+Parking on your drain field compacts soil and can decrease percolation.
+Items flushed down the toilet like paper products that do not break down contribute to clogs.
+Avoid drain cleaners that kill beneficial bacteria.
+Planting deep-rooted vegetation nearby invites root damage.
+Divert water runoff away from your absorption field.
+Regular maintenance prevents all of these problems.

 How does a technician inspect a drain field?

 Our technicians run a camera inspection through each lateral line to check for blockages, root penetration, and pipe damage.
 We test percolation rates, evaluate the distribution box for level flow, and sample soil conditions around the trenches.
+We look for any form of buildup that could build into a larger problem.
 Every inspection includes a written report.
+In turn, these records help track your system health over time.

 Can a failing drain field be repaired without replacement?